-Lemon Creek Lodge specializes in a wide range of seasonal outdoor adventures, including hiking in the Valhallas or Kokanee Glacier.
+Lemon Creek Pioneer Campground area offers a wide range of summer outdoor adventures, including hiking in the Valhallas or Kokanee Glacier.

 Join Adventure Summit Reflections and enjoy the best alpine hikes and climbs in the Selkirk mountains with certified A.C.M.G. guides and professional educators.
 Summit Reflections offer mountain experiences you won’t find in any guidebook.
 Day or multi-day programs are available for beginning hikers to advanced mountaineers.
 You choose the level of challenge.

 Idaho Peak, Alps Alturas, Dennis Basin Trail, Fishermaiden Lake Trail… Lemon Creek Lodge keeps on hand a selection of brochures and maps for spontaneous jaunts if the mood hits you.
 Ask the staff to help you decide!

 Canoeing and kayaking is another ideal way to explore our paradise.

 Endless Adventure out of Nelson BC have a number of floats and raft trips available for the Slocan River.
 Or ask Barry and Judy and they’ll direct you to where you should put your tube in for a maximum river tubing experience.